gabyx/nixos-configuration/README.md

 The documentation [NixOS Manual](https://nixos.org/manual/nixos/stable) provides useful information when going through these steps:

 1. Install `virt-manager` to create a QEMU virtual machine.
+On Debian systems
+   use:

    ```shell
    sudo apt-get install virt-manager